The Fellows Portal

 About Pendle Hill Registration

 To promote fellowship among recipients of Roothbert scholarships, the Fund creates several opportunities each year for Fellows to meet with each other and members of the Board.
 Each year, Fellows are invited to a weekend meeting at Pendle Hill, a Quaker study center in a peaceful, wooded setting outside of Philadelphia.
 Such weekend retreats have been a tradition in the Fund since 1965, when Toni Roothbert invited Board members and Fellows to come together to meet one another.
-The Fund requires each Roothbert Fellow on grant to attend at least one Pendle Hill Retreat during the first year they are on grant.
+The Fund requires each Roothbert Fellow on grant to attend at least one Pendle Hill Retreat each year they are on grant.
 Weekend dates in June and September are announced each year.

 The weekend is an informal retreat, beginning with dinner Friday evening and ending mid-day on Sunday.
 Typically a former grant recipient leads discussion on a theme that permits Fellows to explore and discuss an important issue while getting to know one another better.